Economics

 Introduction

-In Form 4, students have the option to choose an introduction to Economics and Business Studies (EBS) that covers a wide variety of topics.
-In Form 5, students can study Economics at Pre-Q level, then at the senior levels, students cover the three main macro-economic issues; inflation, international trade and economic growth.
-Others theories covered include micro-economic market theory, market failure and measurement in the macro-economy.
+In Form 4, students have the option to choose an introduction to Business Studies, Economics and Accounting (4BEA) that covers a wide variety of topics in each subject.
+In Form 5, students can study Economics at Pre-Q level or at NZQA Level 1.

 Form 4 (Business Studies / Economics / Accounting)